 Four ways, while pregnant, to prepare for breastfeeding

 - Choose a supportive hospital/birth centre When deciding where to give birth, look for Unicef’s Baby Friendly accreditation, awarded to maternity units that do a good job of supporting mothers and newborn babies to bond and breastfeed.
-We include this information in our hospital and birth centre profiles on the Which?
-Birth Choice website.
+We include this information in our hospital and birth centre profiles.

 - Go to antenatal classes Many courses will go through how to get started with breastfeeding.
 Some course providers, such as La Leche League, run more in-depth breastfeeding workshops.